Global identification of dynamic panel models with interactive effects: Individual fixed-effects

 \section{Individual fixed-effects}

 Consider a panel data model with time, individual and interactive effects:

-where $\gamma_i$ denotes the individual fixed effect for observation $i$, and the rest of the parameters are defined as in \eqref{eq1:dgp}.
+where $\gamma_i$ denotes the individual fixed-effect for observation $i$, and the rest of the parameters are defined as in \eqref{eq1:dgp}.
 It is a well-known result that individual fixed-effects can be absorbed into the factor structure by treating $\gamma_i$ as the factor loadings of a special factor, which takes the value of 1 for all $t$.
-As a result, the factor matrix does not satisfy the conditions of Assumption \ref{as:7} because the factor associated with the individual fixed-effects follows a degenerate distribution.
+As a result, the factor matrix does not satisfy the conditions of Assumption \ref{as:6} because the factor associated with the individual fixed-effects follows a degenerate distribution.

-Therefore, the results derived in Theorem \ref{thm:1} do not apply in this case.
-We can overcome this issue in two ways.
-The first approach consists of showing that our proof can be adapted to allow for one factor with a degenerate distribution.
-In practice, global identification requires that there is enough variation in some of the factors, but there could be some other factors following degenerate distributions.
-It is important to note that in this case we do not estimate $\gamma_i$ (doing so would cause incidental parameter problems), but we absorb it in the factor structure and identify the variance of $\gamma_i$ and the covariance with the rest of the factor loadings through $\mathbf{\Psi}$.
+Therefore, the almost sure interpretation of the results derived in Theorem \ref{thm:1} does not apply directly in this case and characterizing the subset of the parameter space where identification may fail is more challenging.
+We can overcome this issue by showing that our proof can be adapted to allow for one factor with a degenerate distribution.
+In practice, almost sure global identification requires that there is enough variation in some of the factors, but some factors may have degenerate distributions.
+It is important to note that in this case we do not estimate $\gamma_i$ (doing so would cause incidental parameter problems), but we absorb it into the factor structure and identify the variance of $\gamma_i$ and the covariance with the rest of the factor loadings through $\mathbf{\Psi}$.

-The second approach consists of differencing the data to get rid of the individual fixed effects as in \cite{hayakawa2023short}.
-While \cite{hayakawa2023short} claims that global identification of $\alpha$ cannot be attained in the differenced data model we show that their conjecture is incorrect and that we can use a slightly modified version of our proof to derive global identification when we work in differences.

-In practice, we advocate for working with the data in levels.
-Differencing the data eliminates important information about the process contained when the model is studied in levels.
-Moreover, it introduces time dependence between the errors as a mechanical result from differencing the idiosyncratic error.
-It also requires additional periods for identification as a result of both losing one observation by differencing and the temporal dependence between the errors.